 - You’re not home.
 If you already have other kids you can pretend to be delirious and they might bring you crappy food that you didn’t even have to make while they try to figure out what’s wrong with you.

 - Safety in numbers.
-A billion people come in and 'check on you' so you're bound to have at least one competent person catch something that doesn't seem right.
-In my experience, most nurses are super human and can tell you how much your baby will weigh before they get in the room so that tends to instil confidence.
+A billion people come in and ‘check on you’ so you’re bound to have at least one competent person catch something that doesn’t seem right.
+In my experience, most nurses are superhuman and can tell you how much your baby will weigh before they get in the room so that tends to instill confidence.

 - The epidurals and all glorious drugs are there.

 - It seems less scary because you’re in a hospital where people do this every day.

 - You’re home.
 It’s your stuff.
 You know where everything is and if you want to walk down the hall naked so you can stand in the shower, you can.
 You can give birth to thrash metal and burning White Castle burger candles if you want to and nobody can say boo.

 - Clean(er).
 It’s unlikely that your home is a festering hole of all things contagious like a hospital is.
 It wasn’t until I was leaving the hospital with my perfect, little baby and some man started hacking up a lung in the elevator that it dawned on me – Hospitals are where sick people go!
 I don’t care how many masked they have or how much they bleach the crap out of everything, hospitals are gross.